DragonL40/logseq/pages/mitosis.md

-- [[chromosome]] are duplicated.
-Then sister chromatids are pulled apart in one cell division, forming new chromosomes
+- [[chromosome]] are duplicated. xThen sister chromatids are pulled apart in one cell division, forming new chromosomes